ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization

 The weights of the neural network are $\theta := (W_1,b_1,W_2,b_2)$.
 The four components of $\theta$ belong to $\R^{28\times h},\R^{h\times 1}, \R^{h\times 1},$ and $\R$, respectively, where $h=10$ is the number of hidden units.
 The ``1''s in \eqref{eq:nn} are vectors of ones with the appropriate dimension.
 We take the activations $\sigma_1$ and $\sigma_2$ to be the logistic (i.e., sigmoid) function,

-applied to each component of its input.
+applied to each component of the input.
 We train \eqref{eq:nn} by minimizing its $\ell^1$-regularized classification error under the binary cross entropy loss

-We make the standard assumption that $\{(x_k,y_k)\}_k$ are independent and identically-distributed samples of random variables $(X,Y)$ having joint distribution $\mathcal{J}$ \cite{hastie.2009}.
+We make the standard assumption that the data $\{(x_k,y_k)\}_k$ are independent and identically-distributed samples of random variables $(X,Y)$ having joint distribution $J$ \cite{hastie.2009}.
 The optimization problem is

 To approximate the expectation, we view our data as a pool from which we sample.
 Following the state of practice for this kind of training problems, we draw a fixed number of samples $n$ each iteration.
-We take $n = 100$ and use those samples for the model gradient and Hessian, as well as computed reduction of the objective function.
-These details deviate from the analysis of ProxSTORM. \begin{itemize} \item In a sense, the static value of $n$ is a heuristic choice of $\alpha$ and $\beta$. \item Assumptions~\ref{a:c} and~\ref{a:new} involve conditioning on $\filt_{k-1/2}$ (i.e., the stochasticity in the models) which is not the case when using the model samples for the computed reduction. \end{itemize} When computing a step that satisfies assumptions (S1) and (S2), we use a limited amount of Hessian information by employing the spectral proximal gradient method \cite[Algorithm 5]{baraldi.2022} for a maximum of two iterations.
-Our Hessian applications are matrix free: instead of instantiating the Hessian as a matrix of values, we evaluate the application of the Hessian to vectors, which can be done in closed form or using automatic differentiation.
+We take $n = 100$ and use those samples for the model gradient and Hessian, as well as computed reduction of the objective function for the iteration.
+These details deviate from the analysis of ProxSTORM in the following ways: \begin{enumerate}[i)] \item The static value of $n$ is in some sense a heuristic choice of $\alpha$ and $\beta$. \item Assumptions~\ref{a:c} and~\ref{a:new} involve conditioning on $\filt_{k-1/2}$ (i.e., the stochasticity in the models) which is not the case when using the model samples for the computed reduction. \end{enumerate} When computing a step that satisfies assumptions (S1) and (S2), we use a limited amount of Hessian information by employing the spectral proximal gradient method \cite[Algorithm 5]{baraldi.2022} for a maximum of two iterations.
+Our Hessian applications are matrix free: with the $n$ samples selected for the iteration, we evaluate the application of the Hessian to vectors instead of instantiating the Hessian as a matrix of values.
+This can be done in closed form, as we do, or using automatic differentiation.
 Table~\ref{tbl:nn} documents our ProxSTORM parameters.
-In our implementation, we used a maximum number of iterations $\mathcal{m} = 50$ as a stopping condition.
+In our implementation, we used a maximum number of iterations $\mathfrak{m} = 50$ as a stopping condition.